 Stockholm Sweden Travel Guide

-Historically, Swedish food relied on regional products and preservation techniques like pickling, curing, and smoking, necessary due to the long, cold winters.
-Fish, meat, potatoes, root vegetables, and dairy products form the backbone of traditional dishes.
+Historically, Swedish food relied on local ingredients and preservation techniques like pickling, curing, and smoking, necessary due to the long, cold winters.
+Fish, meat, potatoes, tubers, and dairy products form the backbone of traditional dishes.

 The concept of "fika" — a relaxing coffee break with pastries — is deeply ingrained in Swedish culture.
 It is a daily ritual for socializing and unwinding.

-Recommended for dinner, especially on weekends or at in-demand restaurants.
+Recommended for dinner, especially on weekends or at in-demand dining spots.

 Not required, as service charges are included.
-Adding a small amount or a simple gratuity (5-10%) for outstanding service is a kind gesture but optional.
+Rounding up or a modest gratuity (5-10%) for excellent service is a kind gesture but optional.

 Many establishments are cashless.
 Be ready to pay by card.